Cancer (young people)

 First I was thinking, “Is it my fault?
 Did I do something wrong”.
 You know I, I was blaming myself because I kept on thinking to myself you know, “How could this happen to me?”
 I kept on blaming myself first of all.
 Well then later, later on I realised as the doctors kept on saying, “Its just one of those things that happen.”
 “It's not your fault.
 You shouldn't be blaming yourself” and that.
 Then eventually I got around that.

-Most of the young people we talked to didn’t know much about cancer when they were first told about having it.
+Most of the young people we talked to didn’t know much about cancer when they were first diagnosed.
 They were often overwhelmed and had difficulty understanding what was going on.
-Young people maybe too ill or confused to understand what was happening to them - especially if they had a brain tumour.
+Young people may be too ill or confused to fully understand what is happening to them, especially if they have a brain tumour.

 He does not remember been told he had leukaemia but gradually picked up that this was his diagnosis.